shahd1995913/Reading-note/Functions.md

 ## The parentheses may include parameter names separated by commas:(parameter1, parameter2, ...)

-## The code to be executed, by the function, is placed inside curly brackets: {}
+## The code to be executed, byg the function, is placed inside curly brackets: {}